 A doctoral peer mentor is a doctoral student who has knowledge and experience of starting doctoral studies at Bath.
-A doctoral peer mentor will support you with the step up to doctoral studies, help you settle into life at Bath and be a point of contact throughout your first year.
+A doctoral peer mentor will support you with the step up to doctoral studies, help you settle into life at Bath and be a point of contact throughout the first three months of your course.

 Find out more about becoming a peer mentor